-For example: If you take two exams before your instructor has time to review your work and there are violations on both exams, you will receive a 10 point deduction per question involved in the first exam, and a zero for the second exam.
+For example: If you take two exams before your instructor has time to review your work and there are violations on both exams, you will receive a 10-point deduction per question involved in the first exam, and a zero for the second exam.
 If you have any question about the work you submitted, we recommend that you wait until your instructor has had time to grade your exam prior to taking another one.

-Review the Student Handbook for more specifics.
+• Review the Student Handbook for more specifics.
 If you have any questions regarding the academic integrity policy, please consult your instructor prior to taking module exam one.

-OFFENSE DEFINITION ACTION AV-T1: Academic Violation - Tier 1 Academic Violation- Tier 1 occurs when a student commits their first act of academic dishonesty NOT on camera- for example: ✓ answer is word for word from the module or answer key ✓ submits problem with numbers that weren't a part of the question ✓ or uses methods not taught in the course.
-10 point deduction per question AV-T2: Academic Violation - Tier 2 Academic Violation- Tier 2 primarily occurs in these two scenarios: 1.)
-The student commits their second act of academic dishonesty as described in Academic Violation- Tier 1 or 0 on the exam AV-T2: Academic Violation - Tier 2 2.)
-The student commits their first act of academic dishonesty ON CAMERA-for example: ✓ uses notes ✓ has a device in the testing area ✓ blocks the camera ✓ leaves the testing space ✓ talks to someone about the exam, or another person is heard providing responses to the exam questions 0 on the exam AV-T3: Academic Violation - Tier 3 Academic Violation- Tier 3 primarily occurs in these two scenarios: 1.)
+OFFENSE DEFINITION ACTION AV-T1: Academic Violation - Tier 1 Academic Violation- Tier 1 occurs when a student commits their first act of academic dishonesty NOT on camera- for example: ✓ answer is word for word from the module or answer key 10-point deduction per question AV-T2: Academic Violation - Tier 2 Academic Violation- Tier 2 primarily occurs in these two scenarios: The student commits their second act of academic dishonesty as described in Academic Violation- Tier 1 or The student commits their first act of academic dishonesty ON CAMERAfor example: uses notes has a device in the testing area blocks the camera leaves the testing space talks to someone about the exam, or another person is heard providing responses to the exam questions 0 on the exam AV-T3: Academic Violation - Tier 3 Academic Violation- Tier 3 primarily occurs in these two scenarios: 1.)
 The student commits their third act of academic dishonesty as described in Academic Violation- Tier 1 or 2.)
 The student commits their second act of academic dishonesty ON CAMERA as described in Academic Violation- Tier 2 Dismissal